-Kielbasa Potato Chowder Recipe
+Kielbasa Potato Chowder

 - 1/2 pound smoked kielbasa or Polish sausage, cut into 1/2-inch pieces